Boom, FLAVOR. If I had one word to describe this habichuelas guisadas from scratch, that would be it.

 - 1/4 cup Spanish olives (optional)

-- Next, bring the beans to a boil, then reduce heat to a simmer.
-Simmer for 40 to 60 minutes, or until tender.
+- Once at a boil, reduce heat to medium-low, cover pot with a lid, and simmer for 40-50 minutes, or until beans are tender.

-- The cook times may vary due to the size of beans or how much you’re preparing.
+- The cook times may vary due to the size of beans, how hard your water is, or how much you’re preparing.
 This recipe is flexible, it’s always a good idea to keep an eye out.

 - Cook times may also vary, depending on the size of the potatoes.
 I cut mine about half an inch thick.